 Brokerages and insurers fell the most among the Topix’s 33 industry groups.
 Mito Securities slumped 8 percent to 139 yen.
 Tokio Marine lost 3.4 percent to 1,857 yen.

 Futures on the Standard & Poor’s 500 Index fell 0.3 percent today.
-The gauge added 0.3 percent in New York yesterday after International Business Machines Corp., the biggest computer- services provider, and EBay Inc. (EBAY), the largest Internet marketplace, beat profit forecasts.
+The gauge added 0.3 percent in New York yesterday after International Business Machines Corp., the biggest computer- services provider, and EBay Inc. (EBAY:US), the largest Internet marketplace, beat profit forecasts.